 - All courses counting toward the certificate must be taken on either a letter-grade or S/U basis.
-Courses taken for a letter grade must be completed with a grade of B- or better.
+Courses taken for a letter grade must be completed with an overall GPA of 2.67 (B-) or better.

 - No more than one-third of the credit hours required for the certificate may be taken on an S/U basis.